Kris Bryant Player Props: Rockies vs. Brewers

-Kris Bryant -- with a slugging percentage of .273 in his past 10 games, including zero homers) -- will be in action for the Colorado Rockies versus the Milwaukee Brewers, with Eric Lauer on the hill, on May 3 at 8:40 PM ET.
+Kris Bryant -- with a slugging percentage of .361 in his past 10 games, including no homers) -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Wade Miley on the mound, on May 4 at 3:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Brewers.
+He hit a home run while going 1-for-4 in his last game against the Brewers.

 Kris Bryant Game Info & Props vs. the Brewers